 Call Our Baltimore Criminal Defense Lawyer for a Free Consultation

 If you or a loved one needs help having criminal records expunged or you have a current case pending against you, our Baltimore criminal defense attorneys may be able to help.
-The Law Offices of Randolph Rice represent the accused in Baltimore and throughout Maryland, working to get charges dropped and dismissed to keep our clients out of jail.
+Rice, Murtha & Psoras represent the accused in Baltimore and throughout Maryland, working to get charges dropped and dismissed to keep our clients out of jail.
 For a free legal consultation on your case, contact our law offices today at (410) 694-7291.